-Nappy changes are another one of those things that many new parents find daunting, but the good news is that it’s not really so hard.
+As you approach the arrival of your new baby, nappy changes may be one of those things that you find daunting, but the good news is that it’s not really so hard.
 (And trust us, with the average baby needing more than 4,000 nappy changes between birth and potty training, you’re going to get very good at it!)
 Here’s a step-by-step guide – gas mask optional.

 - Cotton wool or baby wipes for cleansing

 - A clean, dry cloth or tissue to dry your baby’s bottom and creases

 - At least two clean nappies, just in case (you’d be surprised how often the fresh one gets dirty during a change!)